bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 Both Kaffebrenneriet and Espresso House have multiple coffee shops in Oslo.
 I've added ones close to Steam kaffebar for convenience.

 Now onto the markers.
-To make these into a custom Typescript type, we need to systemize the information.
+To make these into a custom TypeScript type, we need to systemize the information.
 Per item we have a product name in Norwegian, a product name in English, a vendor, a location and (since we'll display it on a map) latitude and longitude.
 Let's also add a description and make it an optional field.
 Create a new file `domain.ts` inside our `domain` folder and add the following `HotChocolate` type definition:

 ```typescript
 export interface HotChocolate {